arn-c0de/InteractiveChecklists/README.md

 # Add your device ID to authorized_devices.json on server
 ```

-See `docs/technical/ECDH_USAGE_GUIDE.md` for complete setup instructions.

-### Legacy PSK Mode

-- Default UDP port: **5010** (configurable in the app)
-- Run the forwarder script and point it to your device IP and port (see `docs/features/DATAPAD_FEATURE.md`)
-- Ensure your firewall allows UDP traffic on the chosen port
-- Packets are AES-GCM encrypted by default; to disable for debugging use `--no-encrypt`.
-Ensure the pre-shared key matches the Android app (see `docs/technical/AES_GCM_ENCRYPTION.md`).

-See `docs/features/DATAPAD_FEATURE.md` for full usage, configuration, and troubleshooting.
+See `docs/technical/ECDH_USAGE_GUIDE.md` for complete setup instructions and `docs/features/DATAPAD_FEATURE.md` for full usage, configuration, and troubleshooting.

 **Phase 1 (experimental)**: This release represents Phase 1 of DataPad.
 Future phases will expand telemetry coverage and add visual and security improvements, including live animated aircraft visualizations and a dedicated UI redesign.